Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 Pursuant to Circular No. 27/2019/TT-BGDDT dated December 30, 2019 of the Ministry of Education and Training promulgating the regulations on the main contents recorded on university diplomas and diploma supplements
-including: bachelor\'s degrees, master\'s degrees, doctoral degrees and equivalent qualifications; At the request of the Head of the Training Department.
+including: bachelor's degrees, master's degrees, doctoral degrees and equivalent qualifications; At the request of the Head of the Training Department.